 Liz Dawes Duraisingh, Principal Investigator.
 Liz Dawes Duraisingh has been associated with Project Zero since 2003, when she began working as a research assistant on the Interdisciplinary Studies Project.
 After taking time out to complete her doctorate, she returned to Project Zero and was made a Principal Investigator in January 2014.
 Liz primarily works on the Out of Eden Learn project with Carrie James and Shari Tishman, developing an innovative online learning space to accompany journalist Paul Salopek’s seven-year walk along the migratory pathways of our ancient human ancestors.
 Out of Eden Learn builds in part on Liz’s doctoral research, which explored the ways in which young people use the past to help make sense of their own lives, identities, and values - for which she won the 2013 Larry Metcalf Exemplary Dissertation Award from the National Council for the Social Studies.
 Liz’s work is motivated by a broad interest in making history and social studies education personally relevant for young people; she is interested in designing learning experiences that invite and support youth to connect their own lives to bigger human stories, while encouraging them to think critically about their own perspectives on the past and present.
 Liz also serves as an Adjunct Lecturer at HGSE, teaching Introduction to Qualitative Research.
 She was previously a middle and high school history teacher for eight years, working in both England and Australia.
 She has a B.A. in History and French from Oxford University, a Post Graduate Certificate of Education from the Institute of Education, University of London, and an Ed.M. and Ed.D. from HGSE.

 Howard Gardner, Principal Investigator.
 Howard Gardner is the John H. and Elisabeth A. Hobbs Professor of Cognition and Education at the Harvard Graduate School of Education.
 He also holds positions as Adjunct Professor of Psychology at Harvard University and Senior Director of Harvard Project Zero.
 Among numerous honors, Gardner received a MacArthur Prize Fellowship in 1981.
-He has received honorary degrees from twenty-nine colleges and universities, including institutions in Bulgaria, Chile, Greece, Ireland, Israel, Italy, South Korea and Spain.
+He has received honorary degrees from thirty colleges and universities, including institutions in Bulgaria, Chile, Greece, Hong Kong, Ireland, Israel, Italy, South Korea, and Spain.
 He has twice been selected by Foreign Policy and Prospect magazines as one of the 100 most influential public intellectuals in the world.
-In 2011, Gardner received the Prince of Asturias Award for Social Sciences.
+Gardner received the Prince of Asturias Award for Social Sciences in 2011.

 Please visit his website at www.howardgardner.com and his official website on Multiple Intelligences theory at www.multipleintelligencesoasis.org.